The next Art & Words Show will be in September 2019 at Art on the Boulevard in Fort Worth, Texas. Keep an eye out for the announced date.

 The first Art & Words Show took place in 2012.
 For these shows, I accept ten-twelve visual pieces of art and ten-twelve written pieces (poetry, flash fiction, and flash nonfiction).
 Each writer whose work I chose then picks, from the visual submissions, one piece of visual art on to use as inspiration to compose a new written work.
 Each visual artist then chooses one of the written pieces to use as inspiration for a second visual work.
 This silent collaboration produces about forty-four incredible, original works of art and words, which are displayed at Art on the Boulevard in Fort Worth, Texas, for one week.
 An opening reception is held the first night of the show.
 At the show’s opening, I host the reading of the written pieces.

 Art & Words is not a publication.
-For written works, the work submitted will not be published either online or in print; I do not acquire any rights except the one time right to display a single broadside of the story/poem/essay for the week of the show.
-The intent of Art & Words is to encourage collaboration and inspiration.
+For written works, the work submitted will not be published either online or in print; we do not acquire any rights except the one time right to display a single broadside of the story/poem/essay for the week of the show.
 You may absolutely submit work used in the show to other venues either before, during, or after the show.
 Most magazines have been fine with work having been included in the show under these stipulations.

 You do have the option of allowing us to include your work in a PDF of the show which is sent out only to the creative participants in Art & Words (as many of the participants are from out of state and are unable to attend, the PDF allows them to experience the show in which their work was displayed).
 This is entirely optional.